EdgeFirstAI/documentation/docs/models/fusion/validation.md

 the model file to validate, and the dataset to deploy.
 Next configure the settings on the right panel by specifying the validation parameters.

-!!! note
 Additional information on these parameters are provided by hovering over the info button.
 The only augmentation available for this type of validation is `blur`.
 See [Vision Augmentations](../augmentations.md#blur) for further details.

 <figure markdown="span">
 ![Validation Options](../assets/validation/fusion-validation-options.jpg){ align=center }